dsatpm/REGEX-gist/README.md

 ## Author

 Regex: A brief definition was authored by [dsatpm](https://www.github.com/dsatpm).
+I (dsatpm) have been thoroughly enjoying 'Ghost of Tsushima' for PS5, learning classic death metal tracks on guitar (Nile, Cannibal Corpse, Deicide), and coding, coding, coding!!